 For more information, please visit Packing for Camp.

 Will I have my own bathroom?

 At camp, you share the bathroom with lots of people.
-It’s in a separate building called a boathouse, just a short distance from your cabin or wagon.
+It’s in a separate building called a boathouse, walking distance from your cabin or wagon.
 Don’t worry – it’s only 15 to 20ft away and you can see it from your bed!
 It’s not fancy but it’s clean with electric lights, flushing toilets, individual showers, and individual cubbies for your toiletries and towels.
 If you’re in Ski Hi, you’re in luck as each cabin has its own bathroom!
 Have to go to the bathroom at night?
 Bring your flashlight and a friend along for the short walk to the boathouse!

 Is it dark at night in my cabin?